 Sherbourne Health offers a wide range of primary healthcare programs and services to lesbian, gay, bisexual, trans, two-spirited, intersex, queer or questioning individuals.
 Our goal is to provide dignified, non-judgmental services to help clients feel better, cope better with day-to-day challenges and address specific LGBT2SQ health issues.

-Primary Care Access
+Health and Primary Care Access

 Appletree Medical Centre offers a comprehensive list of medical services to the York University community.

 - Monday & Tuesday - 9 a.m. to 7 p.m.